coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 rbenv rehash                                     # Update rbenv commands
 ~~~~

+The "rbenv local" command changes the contents of the tracked file
+"$HOME/.ruby-version".
+Be sure to run "git commit -a" and "git push"
+after doing this.
+The file Gemfile declares that the ruby version
+used is whatever is in ".ruby-version".

 For more details about updating Ruby versions with rbenv, see
 <https://github.com/rbenv/ruby-build> and
 <http://dan.carley.co/blog/2012/02/07/rbenv-and-bundler/>.
 Note that 'rbenv install 2.3.0' is equivalent to the longer
 <tt>ruby-build 2.3.0 $HOME/.rbenv/versions/2.3.0</tt>.

-If you update ruby but don't update the parser gem
+If you update Ruby but don't update the parser gem
 (e.g., a new version may not be available yet), you'll get a number
 of warnings from the static analysis tools that we run via rake.
 Where possible, consider updating the parser gem as well.